Consumer Finance Survey Results

-It is critical for all adults—especially homeowners—to have a sound budget and financial plan that includes a strategy for building an appropriate “nest egg” that could tide them over for at least three months if necessary, and that acts as a foundation for the future.
+It is critical for all adults — renters and homeowners — to have a sound budget and financial plan that includes a strategy for building an appropriate "nest egg” that could tide them over for at least three months if necessary, and that acts as a foundation for the future.

 NeighborWorks America is committed to helping Americans achieve this goal by training nonprofit professionals to offer services in their communities that build "financial capability.”
 Helping individuals and families establish and sustain an emergency savings account is just one component of financial capability programming, which includes both group education classes and one-on-one coaching.

-This blended telephone and web-based email survey was conducted of a nationally representative sample of 1,035 U.S. adults.
-It has a margin of error of +/- 3.1 percentage points.
-Conducted by SMARI.LLC for NeighborWorks America, March 10-19, 2015.
+The telephone survey was conducted of a nationally representative sample of 1,000 U.S. adults.
+The survey has a total cumulative sampling error of +/- 3.1% at the 95% confidence level.
+Conducted by Finn Partners, March 2017.